8. Local employment contracts

 8.1 General

-The Vienna Conventions distinguish between individuals who are nationals or permanent residents of the receiving State and those who are not.
-Diplomatic missions and consular posts may choose to employ Dutch nationals or permanent residents of the Netherlands, but they must only recruit people who may legally work and reside in the Netherlands.
-A mission or a post is expected to inform the Ministry about any recruited of non diplomatic staff.
+The Vienna Conventions distinguish between individuals who are nationals or permanent residents of the receiving state and those who are not.
+Diplomatic missions and consular posts may choose to employ Dutch nationals or permanent residents of the Netherlands, but they must only recruit people who are legally entitled to work and reside in the Netherlands.
+A mission or a post is expected to inform the Ministry about any non-diplomatic staff it recruits.

 8.1.1 Permanent residents